Does Local Urban Governance Status Matter? Evidence from India: Conclusion

+This paper provides evidence that local urban governance status leads to meaningful improvements in local public goods at India's urbanizing fringe.
+Using a novel multi-threshold fuzzy RD design that leverages Census Town eligibility criteria, we isolate the effect of local urban governance status on public goods provision from underlying confounding factors.

+Our local IV estimates show that statutory recognition increases the number of government schools, hospitals, family welfare centers, cooperative banks, and agricultural credit societies, while decreasing the number of sports facilities, consistent with the idea of reallocation of space and land constraints in formalizing settlements.
+These local average treatment effects indicate that ULB status materially shifts the stock of public infrastructure in settlements near the Census Town thresholds.
+The corresponding reduced-form estimates are directionally consistent and confirm that crossing the eligibility frontier improves public goods provision even before scaling by the first stage.

 The policy implications are twofold.
-First, there may be benefits to timely municipalization of emerging urban areas.
-Our paper shows that delaying the recognition of de facto urban settlements can mean missed opportunities for infrastructure investment and service delivery.
-If urban local bodies indeed facilitate better outcomes, then proactively converting eligible large villages into statutory towns, especially the villages that are already urban as per the Census Town criteria, and providing them fiscal support and governance framework, could help improve their overall infrastructure.
+First, there are clear benefits to timely municipalization of emerging urban areas.
+Our results show that delaying the recognition of urban settlements may imply missed opportunities for public infrastructure.
+Proactively converting eligible large villages into statutory towns and providing them with fiscal support and a governance framework could help improve their overall infrastructure.
 Second, our results highlight the importance of state capacity and support for new ULBs.
-Simply declaring a settlement as a municipality is not a panacea; the improvements we document likely come from a combination of local initiatives and higher-level funding and oversight.
+We emphasize that simply declaring a settlement as a municipality is not a panacea.
+The improvements we document likely come from a combination of federal, state, and local initiatives, the ability to levy local taxes, greater funding availability, and improved local governance.
 State governments could enhance the benefits of municipalization by ensuring that newly formed ULBs receive adequate resources, technical assistance, and training to fulfill their functions.
-Strengthening local governance – through measures like capacity-building programs for municipal officials or incentivizing revenue generation – could further amplify the positive impacts on public goods.